 Although the author is right about cultured meat only being available for the ones that are able to afford it, I’m optimistic that it will eventually become available to many more people.
 I’m happy to hear and learn more about cultured meat.
 What are your thoughts about it?
 And would you like to eat or buy it yourself?
 Please use the comment section below!

-All of these photos belong to Memphis Meats.
+All of these pictures belong to Memphis Meats.